Appearance

 SubscriptionManager

-Author pays the platform for a tier and extra storage.
-The contract transfers the full amount to the treasury and emits `PlatformSubscriptionPaid`.
+Author pays the platform for a creator plan.
+The contract transfers the full amount to the treasury and emits PlatformTierPaid.

 Native vs ERC-20 payments